wkaras/C-plus-plus-intrusive-container-templates/README.md

 undefined state after an exception is thrown.  boost::instrusive, as well as the STL, will restore the data structure to the pre-call state in the event of an exception throw.

+This repo also contains an implementation of "rarely unique" shared mutexes.
+If there are many more shared locks of the mutex than unique locks, and other conditions are met, this alternative shared mutex may provide significantly better performance than std::shared_mutex.